IN AN IMPORTANT new profile piece, the Nobelist and climate unifier Al Gore opens up on a range of once-taboo subjects.

 “And all our houses,” he adds.

-“I’m not naïve: young people are going to experiment.
+“I’m not naïve: I know young people are going to experiment.
 I supplied marijuana in college, once or twice, but I didn’t like it.

-“If my kids want to sell crack to their friends they can do it outside, on the veranda.
-Not while they’re under my roof.”
+“But if my kids want to sell crack to their friends they can do it outside, on the veranda.
+Not under my roof.”

 “But the first one is the hardest.
 It gets easier.